 Yes, you heard me right.
 Find more marriage scriptures.
 It is eye-opening to just google the phrase “What does the Bible Say about Marriage” and pull marriage verses from there.

 If you are registered for this Free Marriage Communication Workshop you will receive an email with Session Six that has a Downloadable, Printable of the best Bible Verses about Communication.
 Honestly, I think they are more bible verses about marriage but either way they are what I use to fix the communication problem in my Marriage.

 The truth is, no matter how much I am praying over the issues in my Marriage I still have a pattern.
 I’ve dealt with my negative thinking about my husband, I am accepting him (or trying very hard to) as he is, I am praying hard over the real issues.
 What’s the deal?
-Why am I still saying wrong things?
+Why am I still saying the wrong things?

 It seems like My mouth has a mind of its own.

 Have you heard the phrase “you never forget how to ride a bike”?
 Well, that is because of muscle memory.
 It’s the same for typing, handwriting and any other repeated physical activity.
 What is repeated is remembered.
-My mouth and mind have been using that Negative Thought Superhighway for years to deliver negative words, eye rolls, annoyed body language.
+My mouth and mind have been using that Negative Thought Superhighway for years to deliver negative words, eye rolls, annoying body language.
 It takes time to unlearn those Toxic Communication patterns.